sdspag/blog/source/_posts/2013-12-11-spoj-coins.markdown

 	return ret;
 ```

-This makes the function well within the time-limit.
+This makes our solution pass well within the time-limit.